 Yup, products that contain gelatin come from animals.
 If you're thinking of going vegan, say goodbye to gummy bears and Starbursts.

-Gelatin, the star ingredient in Jell-O and other wobbling desserts, is made from pigskin, cattle bones and cattle hide, Kantha Shelke, a food scientist and spokesperson for the Institute of Food Technologists, said in an email.
+Gelatin, the star ingredient in Jell-O and other wobbling desserts, is made from pigskin, cattle bones and cattle hide, Kantha Shelke, a food scientist and Institute of Food Technologists expert, said in an email.
 It's created by breaking down the collagen in bones and skin "that are generated as waste during animal slaughtering and processing," Shelke said.

 The video should be taken with a grain of salt. "[It] is a collage of certain parts of gelatin manufacture combined with pig processing," she said.
 Pigs and other animals aren't slaughtered just for gelatin production.
 "It would be a terrible waste of other parts of the animal," she said.